mongodb/specifications/source/index-management.rst

      *
      * This option is only supported by servers >= 4.4.
 Older servers >= 3.4 will report an error
      * for using this option.
 Drivers MUST NOT manually throw an error if this option is specified when
-     * creating an index on an earlier version of the server.
+     * creating an index on a pre 4.4 server.
 Instead, drivers MUST rely on the server
      * for returning an appropriate error.
      *
      * @note There is a bug in server versions 4.2.0-4.2.5 where specifying this